MarcNo/openshift-home-lab/README.md

 ## editing scripts

-You will edit env.sh, variables.sh, and vault.yml
+You will edit env.sh, variables.sh, vault.yml, hosts, hosts.ocp, hosts.jump,
+prep-os-for-ocp.yml, prep-os-for-bastion.yml

 ### edit various files

+When you look at the env.sh file, you'l lnotice that the MAC addresses are already set up for your VMs.
+You need to take those MACs and add them to your router (in my case) to pin IP addresses to those MACs.

 * Edit `env.sh` for your environment:
   - DOMAIN - the domain name to use for the hosts (ie: pokitoach.com)